erhant/cryptist-2025-inference/src/07_toploc.typ

 #import "globals.typ": *

+= TOPLOC
+Locality Sensitive Hashing

 == TOPLOC

-TOPLOC: A Locality Sensitive Hashing Scheme for Trustless Verifiable Inference #cite(<ong2025toploclocalitysensitivehashing>)
+TOPLOC #cite(<ong2025toploclocalitysensitivehashing>) is a novel method of committing to an LLM-inference.

+It is vulnerable against speculative decoding: using a smaller & more efficient model for decoding phase, and then prefilling with the actual model.